 Now I’m not blaming anybody and this isn’t a ‘poor me’ post, rather a reminder to myself that I need to make more of an effort to make myself feel good – in ways that are healthy, nurturing and preferably inexpensive.

 I do get the occasional lie-in, ended only by the husband’s appearance with a cuppa and a wry comment about me being still alive.
 I can’t complain about that but when I think about the grooming I used to do when I was a single working girl, I wonder where I found the time or energy.

 I used to wear make-up every day.
-Foundation, power, blusher, mascara, lippie, nail varnish – the works.
+Foundation, powder, blusher, mascara, lippy, nail varnish – the works.
 Well, not in the league of the Kardashian Kontour technique but enough to look noticeably different from my just woken up self.

 I used to wear heels.
 Now I run about in FitFlop boots in the winter and FitFlop sandals in the summer.
 If I do put heels on I worry about how far I will be able to walk before my toes are mangled and the soles of my feet are burning.

 Underwear is functional (matching?
 Oh, don’t be silly).
 Earrings are non-existent.
 I wear my wedding rings and a watch but that’s usually about it.

 This is not who I was and I’m not sure how it’s “who I have become”.

 But it’s not as simple as slapping on a face pack and painting your toenails, is it?
 The most important aspect of self-care is keeping those negative thoughts in check, claiming your rights, making sure you’re heard.

 It’s about saying “hey, I’m a mother, I’m a wife but I’m still the woman I always was.
 And she deserves respect”.